sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 #### group

 *Object* *optional*.
 Group describes the structure of a group descriptor in a data structure definition.
-A group may consist of a of partial key, or collection of distinct cube regions or key sets to which attributes may be attached.
+A group consist of a of partial key to which attributes may be attached.
 The purpose of a group is to specify attributes values which have the same value based on some common dimensionality.
 All groups declared in the data structure must be unique - that is, you may not have duplicate partial keys.
 All groups must be given unique identifiers.

 * id - *String*.
 Identifier for the group.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
-* attachmentConstraint - *String* *optional*.
-URN reference to an attachment constraint that defines the key sets and/or cube regions that attributes may be attached to.
-This is an alternative to referencing the dimensions, and allows attributes to be attached to data for given values of dimensions.
 * groupDimensions - *Array* *optional*.
 Each of the *groupDimension* objects contains only a reference to a dimension in the key descriptor (DimensionList) through its single property *dimensionReference*.
 Although it is conventional to declare dimensions in the same order as they are declared in the ordered key, there is no requirement to do so - the ordering of the values of the key are taken from the order in which the dimensions are declared.
 Note that the id of a dimension may be inherited from its underlying concept - therefore this reference value may actually be the id of the concept.

 Examples:

-	{
-		"id": "GROUP1",
-		"attachmentConstraint": "ATTACHMENTCONSTRAINT"
-	}

 	{
 		"id": "GROUP1",